East Side Avenues

 East Side Avenues is being led by a Project Implementation Team (PIT) from UBRI that will work to build organizational capacity by ensuring appropriate supports such as infrastructure, staff and funding are in place; assisting with strategic planning, program design and problem solving; reporting on progress and ensuring responsible use of resources.
 UBRI is the research enterprise of the University at Buffalo School of Architecture and Planning.
 Learn more about East Side Avenues at www.eastsideavenues.org.

 2019 Electric and Solar Power, and Lighting Initiative

-In 2018, a $250,000 grant from Majority Leader Crystal Peoples-Stokes helped return commercial grade power to the building for the first time since the Central Terminal was decommissioned as an active train station in 1979, while generous donations from M&T Bank and Harter Secrest & Emery LLP and funding from Common Council Member David Franczyk helped install LED lighting to the outside of the Central Terminal’s iconic tower, and solar panels on the roof.
+In 2018, a $250,000 grant from Majority Leader Crystal Peoples-Stokes helped return commercial grade power to the building for the first time since the Central Terminal was decommissioned as an active train station in 1979, while generous donations from M&T Bank and Harter Secrest & Emery LLP and funding from former Common Council Member David Franczyk helped install LED lighting to the outside of the Central Terminal’s iconic tower, and solar panels on the roof.

 The Buffalo Central Terminal relies on generous partners and community leaders to help push forward our ongoing restoration efforts.
 For more information about opportunities to support the Buffalo Central Terminal, please contact our Executive Director at 716-754-6142.